KostromDan/Simple-Snowy-Fix/README.md

 Differences with original mod:

 - Added compatibility with many mods.
+- Fixed many issues, like snow was generating on manually grown trees from saplings.
 - Just fixes bug by default.
 Original mod was generating snow on leaves under leaves.
 We have config option for this, not enabled by default.
 - Doesn't include the snow under trees feature, since it is implemented well